TEK Mouse Fc

 TEK Tyrosine Kinase Endothelial Fc Chimera Mouse Recombinant

-Soluble TEK Mouse Recombinant fused with the Fc part of human IgG1 produced in CHO is a glycosylated disulfide-linked homodimer, polypeptide containing amino acids 119-740 amino acids and having a total molecular mass of 280 kDa.
-Mouse TIE-2/Fc monomer has a calculated molecular mass of approximately 105 kDa.
-As a result of glycosylation, the recombinant protein migrates as an approximately 140 kDa protein in SDS-PAGE under reducing conditions.
+Soluble TEK Mouse Recombinant, fused with the Fc region of human IgG1, is produced in CHO cells.
+It is a glycosylated, disulfide-linked homodimeric polypeptide encompassing amino acids 119-740, resulting in a total molecular mass of 280 kDa.
+Each monomer of Mouse TIE-2/Fc has a calculated molecular mass of approximately 105 kDa.
+Glycosylation contributes to the recombinant protein's migration as an approximately 140 kDa protein in SDS-PAGE under reducing conditions.
+The purification of the TEK Fc Chimera is achieved through proprietary chromatographic techniques.

 Shipped with Ice Packs